iTwin/itwinjs-core/extensions/geonames/README.md

   ```

 6. Open a web browser (e.g., Chrome or Edge), and browse to localhost:3000.

-7. Start the extension using the ExtensionTool - ExtensionTool.run("localhost:3000/geoNames");
+7. Add the following line to the app's startup method - `ExtensionTool.run("localhost:3000/geoNames");`.
+Where `localhost:3000` is the location of the app locally
+8. The following toolIds will be available: `GeoNamesOnTool`, `GeoNamesOffTool`, `GeoNamesUpdateTool`

 ## Contributing